-The Museum has scheduled a robust schedule of programming to continue the conversation on topics raised by The Enemy.
-Please join us for one or for all:
+The Museum has scheduled programming to continue the conversation on topics raised by The Enemy.
+Join us for our final discussion

 Groups of up to 25 people can reserve entry times on Wednesday, Thursday and Friday mornings with start times beginning as early as 10:30 a.m. and last entry at 11:30 a.m.
 Five participants can begin their experience every 15 minutes.
 Please note that The Enemy experience takes approximately one hour.

 For group reservations, which must be made at least one week in advance, please email VisitTheEnemy@mit.edu with your Group leader’s name and phone number, day and start time, and number of people in your group.
 A Museum representative will contact you to confirm your reservation.

 Please arrive 10 minutes before your entry time to allow for check-in.
 Visitors arriving after their allotted entry time may forfeit the right to enter.
 Free-of-charge lockers and coat racks are available adjacent to the exhibition.

 Cost: Daytime: $10 per person.
 Friday evenings: $20 per person.
 No discounts.
 Cannot be combined with any other offer or promotion.
 No refunds or exchanges.
 Does not include Museum admission.

 Parent/Guardian/Adult Discretion Advised.
 Unlike many virtual reality experiences, The Enemy is not a game.
 Its subject matter deals with serious issues and contains honest, but sometimes disturbing content about actual geopolitical conflicts and combatants.
 It is not recommended for children under 14.

 Specially trained Staff will assist and monitor participants throughout the experience.
 You will remain in a standing position and must be able to carry a backpack weighing 8 lbs for one hour.
 Please wear comfortable shoes.